smbowler/catstagram/CSS/README.md

 that will make Catstagram look modern.

     a) Locate the  <head>  tag
-    b) Locate inside the  <head>  tag, underneath the  <script></script>  tag
+    b) Within the <head>  tag, navigate to the line underneath the  <script></script> tag
-    c) Add an opening and closing  <style></style>  tags
+    c) Add a set of opening and closing  <style></style>  tags
     d) Now, "open up" the <style> tag by putting your cursor in between the opening and closing tags and pressing enter.
 It should look like this:
 <img src="../img/head_tag.png" style="max-height: 450px">

-    e) Save your work in Gitpod
+    e) We are going to pass in some style rules to style our page in the next ToDo, but for now, save your work in Gitpod

 #### TODO #10: Style the Title and Subtitle

     a) Inside the  <style>  tag, add a class called "brand-font" that has one property of font-style with a value of 'italic'.
 Don't forget the semi-colon at the end!
-    b) Add that class inside the opening tag of your <h1> and <h5> tags
+    b) Add a class attribute of the same name inside the opening tag of your <h1> and <h5> tags
-    c) Save your work in Gitpod
-    d) Return to Chrome and refresh the page.
-You should see your Title and Sub-title in italics
+    c) Save your work in Gitpod and then refresh your preview.
+You should see your title and sub-title in italics

 #### TODO #11: Style the Images

     a) Inside the `<style>` tag, add a CSS rule for all <img> tags that makes all images the same width:
         * Selects a property of "width"
         * With a value of 300px
-    b) Save your work in Gitpod
+    b) Save your work in Gitpod and then refresh your preview.
-    c) Return to Chrome and refresh the page.
 You should see all of your pics have the same width

 #### TODO #12: Add Some Space Underneath the Captions

 When you look at your Catstagram, it is kind of hard to tell which captions are with which photos.
 In order to make this more clear, we're going to add some space underneath each of captions.

-    a) Inside the <style> tag, add a class called ".caption".
-Don't forget the period before the class name!
+    a) Inside the <style> tag, add style rule with a class selector called ".caption".
+(Don't forget the period before the class name!)
-    b) The class `.caption` should set the following rule:
+    b) The selector `.caption` should set the following rule as a property within its code block:
                margin-bottom: 70px
-    c) Now add this class to each of the 5 paragraph tags below.
+    c) Now add this class attribute to each of the 5 paragraph tags you created below within your <body>.
-    c) Save your work in Gitpod
+    c) Save your work in Gitpod and then refresh your preview.
-    d) Return to Chrome and refresh the page.
 You should see space underneath all of your captions

 #### TODO #13: Open the Console and Select an Element
 When we are working with CSS, it is really helpful to use the Developer Tools to experiment with different styles.
-In order to do this, follow the steps below:
+In order to do this, follow the steps below within your Google Chrome browser:

     a) Right click the page and select "Inspect."
-If you are working with a Chrome Book, you might not have this capability, in which case just read through this next section.
+(If you are working with a Chromebook, you might not have this capability, in which case just read through this next section.)
     b) Click on the box with the aray icon in the top left corner of the Inspect Tools window.
 When you have selected it, it will turn blue like below:
 <img src="../img/inspect_tool.png" style="max-height: 450px">